Vini-Dev/ci-react-app/README.md

-# ci-react-app
+# CI for Create React App

-Ci for create react app
+Simple CI/CD with Docker, Nginx and Git hooks :)